UNLV-CS472-672/2024-F-GROUP2-ScaryGame-1/README.md

 - ML-Agents
 - Python

-## Requiremeents
+## Requirements
 - Unity 6 or Higher
-- Windows or Mac OS
+- Windows or macOS

 ## How to Play
 - Use (W A S D) to move and mouse to look around.